 - a.
 Completion of the program of study and meeting the grade point average requirements for the degree. - b.
 Submission of two final copies of the dissertation.
 Regulations governing proper submission are set out in the Formatting Guidelines For Graduate Dissertations, Theses, Projects & Practicum Reports.
 Only the latest version of these instructions is valid.
-Students should obtain a copy from the Office of Graduate Studies or from the Graduate Studies website: www.unbc.ca/ graduatestudies. - c.
-Signing of the approval pages for the student's dissertation by the supervisor. - d.
-Submission of an Application for Graduation form to the Office of the Registrar and an official degree audit completed by the University.
+Students should obtain a copy from the Office of Research and Graduate programs or from the Graduate Programs website at www.unbc.ca/ graduateprograms. - Signing of the approval pages for the student's dissertation by the supervisor. - Submission of an Application for Graduation form to the Office of the Registrar and an official degree audit completed by the University. - e.
 Payment of all outstanding fees.
 Those students who have outstanding accounts will not receive their degree parchment or be issued transcripts.
 Students should be aware of the semester fee payment schedule for graduate degrees (see Fees Section).
 All students must check their fee status with the Graduate Studies Officer at the Office of the Registrar.